nasa/CCDD/README.md

 * Beginning with CCDD version 2.1 PostgreSQL versions 12 and later are supported

 * CCDD version 2 works with Java 7-13

+* Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.2 has been released **

+Below is a brief description of what has changed in version 2.1.2
+* Added support for Python 3 using the Py4J interface (Python 2.7 is also supported using Py4J).
+In order to use this capability, Py4J must be installed, and existing scripts will require modification.
+* Corrected a bug that left a table description entry for the original table name in the custom values table when the table name is changed
+* Changed line trimming of imported CSV files so that spaces are preserved between commas and double quotes to accommodate columns with input types that allow leading/trailing spaces
+* Corrected the script Replace operation so that it removes the old association instead of the new one
+* Altered the script execution cancellation dialog's progress bar to indicate when table data is loaded for each script association
+* Added test to Verify to check for for valid command argument reference flag values, which are embedded in the table type description
+* Corrected the case when storing the table types where the last INSERT INTO command has no values to store (resulted in an SQL error since the command was incomplete)
+* Changed the script association name input type from ALPHANUMERIC to TEXT.
+This is mainly to allow spaces in the name, but other characters are not allowed as well
+* Corrected a bug when importing data into a table with the 'Replace existing table(s)' check box selected.
+The current table contents is first deleted

 *** Version 2.1.1 has been released **